sohamotari8944-eng/Multi-Modal-AI-System-for-Industrial-Quality-Assurance/week-3/README.md

 - Introduction to CNNs

 ## Learning Outcome
-During this week, I focused on understanding the basics of Deep Learning.
-I learned how neural networks learn from data, studied key concepts like activation functions and backpropagation, and got an introduction to Convolutional Neural Networks (CNNs)
+In Week 3, I studied the fundamentals of Deep Learning and neural networks.
+I learned how models are trained using forward and backward propagation and got a basic introduction to CNNs and their use in computer vision.